Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 You can use a weapon that has the **:weapon-prop-ammunition: Ammunition** property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).

 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
-Firearms and weapon with [:weapon-prop-explosive: Explosive](#explosive) property can't benefit from this.
+Firearms and weapon with **[:weapon-prop-explosive: Explosive](#explosive)**{ .nowrap } property can't benefit from this.

 ### :weapon-prop-automatic:{ .lg } Automatic